In this Article

 What is the Role of White Blood Cells?

-Changes Which are Specific to the Types of WBC
+Changes That Are Specific to the Types of WBC

-The increase or decrease of these 5 types of white blood cells will lead to changes in the body.
+The increase or decrease of these five types of white blood cells will lead to changes in the body.
 This is a key factor that causes imbalance due to haemolytic change during pregnancy.

 There is an increase in these cells during pregnancy, but it’s not dangerous to the body or the foetus.
 It only indicates the bone marrow’s response to the increased production of red blood cells.